 2. Are there legal defenses?

 2.2.
-No reasonable expectation of privacy
+The victim had no reasonable expectation of privacy

 - observations,